pavitranew/session-7-rest-ang/README.md

 </body>
 ```

+and test.

 ### Deleting a Pirate

-Wire up the deletePirate function:
+Wire up the deletePirate function with `ng-click`:

 ```html
 <ul>